 The Slippery Slope of Faith

 Faith begins with the acceptance of the existence of imaginary friends and enemies.
-This seems innocent enough.
-This is the door that makes the mind susceptible to other baseless ideas.
-If you can accept that the imaginary friend exists, it becomes easy to accept an imaginary enemy’s existence.
-This the basic concept of the black and white fallacy underlying dualism.
+It seems innocent enough on the surface.
+But, this is also the door that makes the mind susceptible to other baseless ideas.
+If you can accept that the imaginary friend exists, it becomes easy to believe in an imaginary enemy’s existence.
+It’s the basic concept of the black and white fallacy underlying dualism.

 Dualism is an oversimplified way to categorize perception.
 It acts like blinders.
 It makes it possible to ignore or reject any information that doesn’t fit within the worldview.
 It also supports the idea that religious prejudice is not only acceptable; it is preferable.

 This flawed philosophy contains many contradictions and illogical premises.
-This is why these religions need interpreters.
+And, it’s why these religions need interpreters, priests, and teachers.
 They need to explain away the problems inherent in the system.
 They use groupthink manipulation tactics to present mythology as fact.

 So, if someone doesn’t believe in the same imaginary friend, they are not acceptable.
 And the slippery slope continues downward.
-Once they are not acceptable, then it justifies discrimination, prejudice, and bias of all kinds.
-It justifies genocide, racial, ethnic, and gender discrimination.
-But these negative beliefs are okay because their belief system says it is acceptable.
-This is why losing your faith is the best thing that could happen.
-It is good for me and the world.
+Once they are accepted, then it justifies discrimination, prejudice, and bias of all kinds.
+It justifies harmful actions like genocide, racial, ethnic, and gender discrimination.
+But these negative beliefs are okay because their belief system says it is acceptable to their imaginary friend.
+And, this is why losing your faith is the best thing that could happen.
+It is healthy for you and the world.

 The Benefits of Losing Your Faith